schollz/schollz.github.io.old/content/post/average-cookies.md

 written: ["2018-03-23","2018-03","2018"]
 ---

 I recently wrote [a program to determine consensus recipes](/consensus-cookery/).
 It scrapes the web for a thousand recipes for a given recipe (e.g. cookies), then clusters the recipes and finally computes an average ingredient list for each cluster.
 This idea was prompted by making brownies, because I wasn't sure whether to use cocoa, chocolate, or both.
-Turns out there is a recipe for each variation.
+Turns out there is [a recipe for each variation of brownie](https://github.com/schollz/consensus-cookery#brownies).

 I decided to try out my software in the real world.
-What would an average recipe taste like?
-I computed the average recipes for "chocolate chip cookies" and took the second largest cluster because it had both baking powder and baking soda.
+What would one of these average recipes taste like?
+To see, I computed the average recipes for "chocolate chip cookies" and took the second largest cluster because it had both baking powder and baking soda.

-**An average chocolate chip cooke recipe:**
+**The computed average chocolate chip cookie recipe:**

 |   Ingredient  |   Amount  | Variation | Rel.
 Freq. |
 |---------------|-----------|-----------|------------|